 Beginning from a push-up position, jump to bring both feet forward and into the hands, then jump back into the original position.

 Need more?
-Feel free to repeat this routine!
+Feel free to repeat this routine and get as hard of a workout as you want!